SleepyYui/NotallyXO/PROGRESS.md

 ## Current Focus

-Currently focusing on creating the database migration to support our enhanced data model.
+Currently focusing on extending the existing encryption utilities to support cloud synchronization.
 This involves:

-1. Adding migration script to update the BaseNote table schema
+1. Creating a password-based key derivation function using PBKDF2
-2. Creating TypeConverters to handle the new complex data types
+2. Implementing note content encryption/decryption for cloud storage
-3. Adding DAO methods for the sync and sharing operations
+3. Setting up secure key management for note sharing